-We welcome a range of visitors into school and encourage parent involvement to support children in their learning and character development.
-Charity representatives inspire our school community to engage in social action and to be courageous advocates for change in our local, national and global communities.
+We welcome a range of visitors into school and encourage parent and wider school community involvement to support children in their learning and personal development.
+Charity representatives inspire us to engage in social action and to be courageous advocates for change in our local, national and global communities.
 To prepare all our children for a successful life in modern Britain we aspire to provide exposure to global issues, cultural diversity, the arts, science, and sports through visitor insights and coaching opportunities.